-Getting better spots in the search engines is not the simplest thing in the world.
+Getting better spots in search engines is not the simplest thing in the world.
 Google becomes more “smart” every day, so it takes more than good content to overtake your competitors.
-On-page SEO is one of the first steps you need to take to propel your site into the top of the Google search results page (SERPs) which is dominated by high authority websites.
+On-page SEO is one of the first steps you need to take to propel your site to the top of the Google search results page (SERPs) which is dominated by high-authority websites.

 Optimize the meta title